Getting started with Browser monitoring

 How do I make assertions?

 Navigating around your app or site can already give you a lot of confidence your critical business processes are working correctly.
 However, many times you want to assert specific values on a page.
+For example:

 • After login, you want the user name to be displayed.